 Turn and hold the key in the unlock position - the windows open.
 When the key is returned to its original position, the opening process immediately stops.

-Warning: Be careful when lifting windows!
+Warning: Be careful when lifting the windows!

 That's why:

-Swing glass1)
+Pivoting glass1)

 The rear windows can be opened by turning to the side and installed in two fixed positions.